last9/opentelemetry-examples/otel-collector/nginx-metrics/README.md

 ## Verifying Metrics

-This will push the metrics from nginx config to be sent to Levitate.
+This will push the metrics from nginx config to be sent to Last9.
 To see the data in action, visit the [Grafana Dashboard](https://app.last9.io/).

 ## Troubleshooting